michaelcd/superBoards/docs/dailynotes.md

 Moves that placeholder to the dragged location
 Puts list into that placeholder when dropped

+Weekend:
-[ ] - List.jsx: CancelHandler no longer works - refactor for if/else statement
+[X] - List.jsx: CancelHandler no longer works - refactor for if/else statement
   on form render
-[ ] - Drag and drop implementation
+[ ] - Drag and drop cards between lists
-  [ ] - DnD for Cards
-  [ ] - Cards between lists
-[ ] - CSS - board rename form under list components
 [ ] - CSS - scrollbar at bottom of window